danielgindi/drunken-danger-zone/README.md

 * That's all you need to know.

 ## Compilation
 * Everything should compile with no dependencies on other libraries.
-Specific iOS frameworks may be required, so just listen to your compiler. *You can take any single library here without the rest - they are all independent*
+Specific iOS frameworks may be required, so just listen to your compiler. *You can take any single library here without the rest - they are all independent.*
 * Everything is ARC based.
 As we are moving forward to a world where iOS 5.x is deprecated - things will soon be iOS 6.x based.
 * I have no intent to keep backwards compatibility for platforms which are used by less than 1.5% of the population.